Fariznt/cab-utils/README.md

 TBD. currently using readme to plan

--implement an ugly version of seat signal, starting with seat_signal/views.watch_course triggering task.py with django-background-tasks
-    -do a basic frontend in js to get more experience w/ js basics. include array methods and async/await with fetch -react/ts lectures
+-do a basic frontend in js for seat_signal to get more experience w/ js basics. include array methods and async/await with fetch.
 -navigation bar
+-backend polishing

+unspecified time in future:
+-react/ts lectures
+-frontend polishing
+-unit testing

 for now, im deferring exposing a seat_signal API. it probably wont get used at least for a while, and its complicating my prototyping